Stephen A. Douglas Puter: Later life and death

 Puter's son, R. C. Puter, was charged with criminal negligence in 1915, after he allegedly hit and killed Mary Logan with his car in the San Francisco Bay Area.
 He was expected to be tried on a charge of manslaughter.

 In July 1916, Stephen A. Douglas Puter was indicted, along with seven others (including his two sons and a son-in-law), for "Illegal Use of the Mails and Fraud" during the perpetration of the land fraud scandal.
 S. A. D. Puter, who was in New York at the time, declared himself the leader of those indicted, and insisted that they were innocent of any charges of fraud.
 He traveled by train to San Francisco, where he turned himself in.
 He and his sons were listed as residents of Berkeley, California; the son-in-law was from San Francisco.

 Several years later, in what was described in an International News Service item as "the final echo of the Oregon land fraud cases," four of the eight co-defendants entered guilty pleas.
 They were fined; the highest amount, $1500, was assessed to S. A. D. Puter.

 Puter died May 10, 1931, in Burlingame, California.
-He was survived by his wife, Sarah, and two daughters, Vivian McEwen and Gladys Jones, and his body was interred at Mount Olivet Cemetery in Daly City.
+He was survived by his wife, Sarah, and two daughters, Vivian McEwen and Gladys Jones, and his body was interred at Mount Olivet Cemetery in Colma, California.